philipnickel/02613_HPC_project/README.md

 <div style="text-align: center;">
   <img src="Sanity_Plots/Jacobi_CuPy.png" width="300">
-  <p>The CuPy implementation shows the characteristic exponential decay in residuals from a Method of Manufactured Solutions (MMS) problem, confirming proper convergence.
-The solver reaches the same solution accuracy relative to the manufactured solution as other implementations while leveraging GPU acceleration through CuPy.</p>
+  <p>Convergence of solver implementation.</p>
 </div>

 - b)    How long would it now take to process all floorplans?

-I now takes approximately 2h18m
+It now takes approximately 2h18m

 - c)    Was anything surprising about the performance?
-Computing for 10 buildings was almost yeilded almost a 2x speed-up compared to the refrence.
+Computing for 10 buildings yielded almost a 2x speed-up compared to the reference.

 **10.** Profile the CuPy solution using the nsys profiler.
 What is the main issue regarding performance?
 (Hint: see exercises from week 10) Try to fix it.